b7leung/MLE-Flashcards/README.md

 # Additional Links & Resources

-If you're interviewing for MLE roles, conceptual ML knowledge is only a third of what you need to know.
-The other usual components are programming questions, and behaviorial questions based on projects you've done in the past.
-Here are some useful resources to help with everything:

 * The most useful resource I've found to learn about the MLE interview process holistically
   * https://huyenchip.com/ml-interviews-book/
 * Useful course materials for ML from stanford and UC Berkeley